MicrosoftEdge/WebView2Feedback/specs/Media.md

   [propget] HRESULT IsAudioPlaying([out, retval] BOOL* isAudioPlaying);
 }

-/// Implements the interface to receive `IsMutedChanged` events.
-Use the
-/// IsMuted method to get the mute state.
-[uuid(B357DC3B-D4C3-4FDE-BF45-C11ECE606B98), object, pointer_default(unique)]
-interface ICoreWebView2StagingIsMutedChangedEventHandler : IUnknown {
-  /// Provides the event args for the corresponding event.
-No event args exist
-  /// and the `args` parameter is set to `null`.
-  HRESULT Invoke([in] ICoreWebView2Staging2* sender, [in] IUnknown* args);
-}

 /// Implements the interface to receive `IsAudioPlayingChanged` events.
 Use the
 /// IsAudioPlaying method to get the audible state.
 [uuid(5DEF109A-2F4B-49FA-B7F6-11C39E513328), object, pointer_default(unique)]